PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

     Run PCPO in OmniSafe
     ^^^
-    Here are 3 ways to run CPO in OmniSafe:
+    Here are 3 ways to run PCPO in OmniSafe:

     * Run Agent from preset yaml file
     * Run Agent from custom config dict